 \subsection{Example: torus boundary}

 Let $\Id=\Id_{\PMC^1}$ denote the identity map of the torus.
-In this section we calculate the $AA$ identity bimodule for the torus in the middle $\SpinC$-structure, $\CFAAa(\Id)=\CFAAa(\Id_{\PMC^1},0)$, using results of the previous subsections.
+In this section we calculate the $AA$ identity bimodule for the torus with strands weight zero, $\CFAAa(\Id)=\CFAAa(\Id_{\PMC^1},0)$, using results of the previous subsections.
 This module was calculated before, by explicitly finding all the relevant holomorphic curves, in~\cite[Section~\ref*{LOT2:subsec:AAId1}]{LOT2}.
 The method here is more algebraic, and generalizes in a straightforward way to arbitrary genus; direct holomorphic curve counts in higher genus would be complicated at best, and probably intractable.